niklasHagner/mma-rankings/README.md

 * `/searchForNameAndDate?date=%222016-03-02%22&name=Fedor` - used to look up one opponent's rank at the time of the fight
 * `/mma-stats-by-date?date="2015-01-20"` - get rankings for 20th january 2015
 * `/fighter/:shortFileName` - render a profile page for a single fighter based off data in `data/fighter/*.json` - Example: `/fighter/Jan_B%C5%82achowicz`

-## Scripts
-* `npm run scrapeLatestRankings` - scrapes rankings from wikipedia and saves to `/data/mmaStats.json`
-* Scrape fighter names.
-First edit the input array of `scrapeListOfFighters.js` then run `npm run scrapeListOfFighters` - it will run a batched scrape that scrapes 6 urls then waits a few minutes, to avoid getting bot-blocked.
-* To update fighter records based on recently past events, first run run `scrapeLatestEvents.bash` which stores files in `data/past-events`.
-Then run `updateFightersFromPastEvents.js` which is configured to run entirely on local files.

-## Maintenance
-* If a fighter name doesn't match between wikipedia and mma-stats.com, add "mmaStatsName:"X" to `allFighters.json` and their json file in the data folder

 ## Project history